 5.1.
 Sample

-This research, centred on Social Education studies, considers that the sphere of reference is made up of the group of universities offering social education courses in Spain.
-The sample taken is structural in nature (Ballester, NadalAmer, 2014), selecting 11 universities running these courses in three areas of Spain: the North of the country, Central and Southern Spain and the Mediterranean area.
+This research, centred on Social Education studies, considers that the sphere of reference is made up of the group of universities offering social education courses in Spain, 34 centers in total with 2,617 seats offered every academic year.
+The sample taken is structural in nature (Ballester, Nadal & Amer, 2014), selecting 11 universities (32.35% of the centers) running these courses in three areas of Spain: the North of the country, Central and Southern Spain and the Mediterranean area.

 INSERT CHART 1